1. Personal data

 The report data from the RADar! reporting platform is available to the responsible parties in the respective municipality for different periods of time, depending on the licence model booked.
 The report processing period – so the period during which the local coordinators in the municipalities are able to process and manage reports – is one or three years as standard.
 The participating municipalities are able to extend this period as often as desired.

 To be able to inform reporters of the status of their report, the report data will be anonymised at the latest five years after the report was submitted.
 Personal identification will then no longer be possible.
-Only the report itself and its status (processed, pending, processing not possible, neutral, positive) will remain.
+Only the report itself and its status (not yet processed, currently being processed, processed, neutral, positive) will remain.

-In order to protect users’ personal data from accidental or intentional manipulation, loss, destruction or access by unauthorised persons, both Climate Alliance, the companies commissioned by Climate Alliance with infrastructure support (reflect.media GmbH, Mittwald CM Service GmbH & Co.
-KG) and the Technische Universität Dresden take appropriate personnel, technical and organisational measures to comply with the data protection requirements of the German Federal Data Protection Act (BDSG), Articles 5 and 32 of the European General Data Protection Regulation (EU-GDPR), Section 10 of the Data Protection Act of the State of Hesse (HDSG), and Section 10 of the Saxon Data Protection Law (SächsDSG).
-The security measures are continuously adapted in line with technological developments.
+In order to protect users’ personal data from accidental or intentional manipulation, loss, destruction or access by unauthorised persons, both Climate Alliance, the companies commissioned by Climate Alliance with infrastructure support (team red Service GmbH, reflect.media GmbH, Timme Hosting GmbH & Co.
+KG) as well as flow.d GmbH i.G. and Vision Velo UG take appropriate personnel, technical and organisational measures to comply with the data protection requirements of the German Federal Data Protection Act (BDSG), Articles 5 and 32 of the European General Data Protection Regulation (EU-GDPR), Section 10 of the Data Protection Act of the State of Hesse (HDSG), and Section 10 of the Saxon Data Protection Law (SächsDSG).
+The security measures are continuously updated in line with technological developments.

 6. Voluntary nature of consent

 Consent to the collection, processing and use of data is voluntary.
 Users are able to withdraw their consent at any time without any adverse consequences.